bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 But thanks to using the i-bem.js declarative framework you can change JavaScript implementation of a block.

     $ bem create -l desktop.blocks -b box -T js
-You need to use the `onSetMod` property to specify a block reaction depending on modifier's state change.
+You need to use the `onSetMod` property to specify a block reaction depending on modifier state change.

 In this example the block is told to respond to setting up and removing a `closed` modifier.